bitrise-io/devcenter/_articles/en/api/adding-and-managing-apps.md

 1. Once done, call the `register-ssh-key` endpoint to set up the SSH keys you created so that Bitrise can clone your repository when running a build.

+	You need to provide both your private and public SSH key.
+Please note that if you wish to copy the private key manually, you need to escape all the linebreaks with `\n`.

-	You can also set whether you want to automatically register the public key at your git provider.
+	You can also set whether you want to automatically register the public key at your git provider: set the `is_register_key_into_provider_service` parameter to either true or false.

     ```
     curl -X POST -H 'Authorization: ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/register-ssh-key' -d '{"auth_ssh_private_key":"your-private-ssh-key","auth_ssh_public_key":"your-public-ssh-key","is_register_key_into_provider_service":false}'